manavsehgal/reactspeedcoding/manuscript/c05-start-component-design.md

 Here is the listing for the complete ```Workflow``` component.
 Notice how we are passing the component design workflow data into the component.
 For demo purpose this is fine, however we want something that can scale to cover the entire contents of this book.

 For this objective we will refactor the component when we wire it up with a database backend using Firebase.
+We will also reduce the amount of code written to achieve the same results.

 {title="/app/components/Workflow.jsx complete component", lang=javascript}
 ~~~~~~~